About Andrew Everson

 I have been Director of Music at St. Joachim Catholic Church in Costa Mesa CA since 1990.
 There I direct 4 choirs and manage music for weddings, funerals and masses/liturgies of all sorts.
 The majority of my energies are poured into the 10:00am and 5:00pm English masses each Sunday as well as the 12:00 Spanish Choir.

 I also teach Music Appreciation to grades K-5 for St. Joachim School.
-Through the years I have served under 4 pastors and 4 school principals.
+Through the years I have served under 6 pastors and 7 school principals.

 I play most Stringed and percussion instruments and sing tolerably well.
-To that end I spend two afternoons per week offering private lessons at Fullerton Music on every stringed instrument ranging from violin/viola/cello to banjo, and mandolin, and even straying further off the beaten path to the Andean Charango and the Chinese Er-hu.
+To that end I spend two afternoons per week offering private lessons at Mary's Music on every stringed instrument ranging from violin/viola/cello to banjo, and mandolin, and even straying further off the beaten path to the Andean Charango and the Chinese Er-hu.

 During all of this time I continued performing with Catholic choirs in and around Colorado Springs including Mount St. Francis, Holy Trinity and St. Mary's Cathedral.
 I also maintained my passion for all kinds of roots music playing Celtic, Western Swing, Bluegrass, and Romani (Gypsy) music in a number of small bands.
 I spent most of the early 80s as a pit musician for the Iron Springs Chateau in Manitou Springs which afforded me the opportunity to play all of the instruments I could muster every night.
-The late 80s were spent in an excellent cover-band called 'Shrink-to-Fit' which played an incredible variety of Country, Blugrass, and Folk music with a heavy emphasis on vocal harmonies.
+The late 80s were spent in an excellent cover-band called 'Shrink-to-Fit' which played an incredible variety of Country, Blugrass, and Folk music with a heavy emphasis on 3-4 part vocal harmonies.

 My most beloved instrument has always been the 5 string banjo and I was forging into uncharted territories with the instrument in the late 1980s.
 You can see me performing with 'Shrink-To-Fit" on banjo by clicking here.

 I produced an album (on vinyl!) called Sea to Sea and then a Cassette ('remember those?) called "Banjo in a Breifcase" which showcased the banjo in an alternative rock format.
-I then moved to Southern CA to persue this project in hopes of becoming the world's 1st rock star on the banjo.
+I then moved to Southern CA to pursue this project in hopes of becoming the world's 1st international rock star on the banjo.
 (A title which was destined to be held by the great Bela Fleck)

 0 comments: